aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2021/aspose-words-for-cpp-21-8-release-notes/_index.md

 ### Added new Pdf save option - ExportLanguageToSpanTag

-The new save option enables to customize how the Lang entry should be exported.
+The new save option allows to customize how the Lang entry should be exported.
 It can be useful for compatibility with some screen readers.
 {{< highlight csharp >}}
 /// <summary>
 /// Gets or sets a value determining whether or not to create a "Span" tag in the document structure to export the text language.